-- Evaluated the performance and the independence of the external auditor. - Recommended the re-election of the external auditor, Deloitte, to the Board of Directors and the annual general meeting in 2022. - Reviewed the performance, independence, effectiveness, and organisation of the internal audit function, including a review of the charter for Group Internal Audit.
+- Evaluated the performance and the independence of the external auditor, including the latest mandatory quality assurance review reports of the external auditor, Deloitte, issued by the Danish Business Authority and the US Public Company Accounting Oversight Board ("PCAOB"). - Recommended the re-election of the external auditor, Deloitte, to the Board of Directors and the annual general meeting in 2023. - Reviewed the performance, independence, effectiveness and organisation of the internal audit function, including a review of the charter for Group Internal Audit.
 Assessed the performance of targets and the remuneration for the head of Group Internal Audit. - The head of Group Internal Audit and the external auditor presented the audit planning and audit resources.
-In addition, they presented the annual conclusion and results of audit activities conducted each quarter for review including the conclusion of the audit of internal controls over financial reporting. - Furthermore, the external auditor presented its annual long form report, and the annual Audit Committee Report required by the Public Company Accounting Oversight Board ("PCAOB"). - The Audit Committee reviewed and approved the pre-approval policy for audit, non-audit, and tax services to external auditors, reviewed the given pre-approvals for the current year and pre-approved the level for the next financial year (including engagement letter).
+In addition, they presented the annual conclusion and results of audit activities conducted each quarter for review and the conclusion of the audit of internal controls over financial reporting, including the underlying IT landscape and internal controls effectiveness related hereto. - Furthermore, the external auditor presented its annual long form report, and the annual Audit Committee Report required by the Public Company Accounting Oversight Board (PCAOB).

+The Audit Committee reviewed and approved the pre-approval policy for audit, non-audit and tax services to external auditors, reviewed the given pre-approvals for the current year and pre-approved the level for the next financial year (including engagement letter).
 Further the Audit Committee reviewed the procedure for hiring employees from external auditors.